Codecademy/docs/content/python/concepts/assert/assert.md

   - 'Computer Science'
 Tags:
   - 'Assert'
+  - 'Debugging'
+  - 'Development'
 CatalogContent:
   - 'learn-python-3'
   - 'paths/computer-science'
 ---

-'A keyword for confirming the truthiness of a given statement that is often used to facilitate development, document code and debug.'
+A keyword for confirming the truthiness of a given statement that is often used to facilitate development, document code and debug.

 ## Syntax